hhalvors/quantum/qm-books.md

    there is and how it changes over time.
 Full stop.
-Therefore we have no reason to consider "critical" approaches to quantum theory that include meta-theoretical commitments (e.g. about different perspectives, etc.) It does, however, offer a clear account of the important philosophical issues.
+Therefore we have no reason to consider "critical" approaches to quantum theory that include meta-theoretical commitments (e.g. about different perspectives).
+The book does, however, offer a clear account of the important philosophical issues.
 It also gives one of the best brief accounts of Bohm and GRW.

-   This book is a bit thin on the mathematics side --- which is good if you want to avoid the math, but bad if you want to understand how it works.
+   This book is thin on the mathematics side --- which is good if you want to avoid the math, but bad if you want to understand how it works.

 2. Redhead, _Incompleteness, Nonlocality, and Realism_.
 I remember
-   this book as not particularly pedagogical, but as quite sharp about the various mathematical constraints faced by interpretations of quantum mechanics.
+   this book as being rather difficult to read, as it as lots of symbolic formulas.
+However, it is quite sharp about the various mathematical constraints faced by interpretations of quantum mechanics.
 As the title states, the focus is on incompleteness (no hidden variable theorems) and nonlocality (Bell's theorem).

 3. Hughes, _The Structure and Interpretation of Quantum Mechanics_.
 This book has pretty good pedagogy about the formalism, especially considering that it was written by a philosopher.
 However, it is also idiosyncratic in its account of interpretation, placing a lot of focus on quantum logic, and little focus on the various interpretations.
 Don't come here to learn about Bohm, GRW, or Everett.